Summary Statement

 Where transport is provided this will be regularly reviewed and may be withdrawn as the needs of the child, or family circumstances have changed.

-3. Children who qualify for free transport to school will be encouraged to travel independently.
-Plymouth City Council has an Independent Travel Trainer who will work with students on a one to one basis to achieve this.
+- Children who qualify for free transport to school will be encouraged to travel independently.
+PCC has an Independent Travel Team who will work with students on a one to one basis to achieve this.
+Further details can be found on our website or by emailing [email protected]

-4. Children who do not qualify for free travel may be given the opportunity to purchase a concessionary seat on a vehicle that has a space available, where this does not incur additional cost to the LA or disruption to other students on the route.
-The cost of this is (as at September 2024) is £613.30 per year.
-This cost will be increased by RPI on an annual basis.
+- Children who do not qualify for free travel may be given the opportunity to purchase a concessionary seat on a vehicle that has a space available, where this does not incur additional cost to the PCC or disruption to other students on the route.
+The cost of this is is £705.29 per year.
+This cost is increased annually and published each year on our website.

 Free transport on the grounds of low income